Have you been raising birds for meat?

 9. The PVC Pipe Chicken Plucker

-From there, they used wood to construct a pulley system which would rotate the makeshift plucker during the process.
+From there, they used wood to construct a pulley system that would rotate the makeshift plucker during the process.
 No drill is required for this plucker.

 10. The Organized Chicken Plucker